hmans/miniplex/README.md

 ### Creating a World

-Miniplex manages entities in worlds, which acts as a container for entities as well as an API for interacting with them.
+Miniplex manages entities in worlds, which act as a containers for entities as well as an API for interacting with them.
+You can have one big world in your project, or several smaller worlds handling separate concerns.

 **Note for TypeScript users:** When you provide a type like we do here, every interaction with the world will provide full type hints: